AndresFloresG/BiVariAn/README.md

 # Overview

-The purpose of BiVariAn is to facilitate bivariate analysis by integrating functions that allow the results of such analyses to be represented graphically and in text.
+The purpose of ‘BiVariAn’ is to facilitate bivariate analysis by integrating functions that allow the results of such analyses to be represented graphically and in text.